Amboise is incredibly charming but also a bit 'touristy' because of its

 that far away from them anywhere in the region.

-The town still retains its medieval
+still retains its medieval

 feel and has plenty of good restaurants and